 Residence hall living provides many unique opportunities to stimulate the intellectual and social development of students.

 The Resident Assistant (RA) is a part time, paraprofessional staff member and student leader who is employed by the Office of Housing and Residence Life (OHRL) and selected based on their intellect, leadership qualities, willingness to assume responsibilities and ability to relate to residents.
-The Resident Assistant works closely with, and is directly responsible to, the Resident Director.
+The Resident Assistant works closely with, and is directly responsible to, the Resident Director or Residence Life Coordinator.
 The Resident Assistant keeps the supervisor informed of activities, problems, and needs of the residents and the community.
 As an RA, you are charged with the development and creation of a residential environment that promotes and enhances the social, academic and diverse pursuits of our student population.
 The RA serves as a resource for our residential students and is responsible for creating an environment conducive to academic success.
 The RA accomplishes this through their day to day responsibilities as well as the other responsibilities listed below.

 Major Areas of Responsibility